 Just over a year ago, I sat down with all of my nerves, anxiety, and excitement and scribbled out my reasons for setting out on my thru-hike of the Appalachian Trail.
-(You can check out that post here on Appalachian Trials if you’d like).
 I had very little idea what I was getting into, and even coming up with the reasons why I was heading out for a 2,189 mile hike was difficult.
 The AT, in many inexplicable ways, called to me.
 Now, the return to nature is loudly yelling in my ear, and the Pacific Crest Trail awaits.

 It’s looking like our start date for the PCT will be sometime in the first week of May.
 Unlike many hikers and our formal selves, we haven’t picked out and pined over a specific date.
 Why?
 Well, life is sometimes spontaneous, and we recently received a job offer too good to pass up.
 We intended to begin the PCT April 18, but now, it looks like we will be spending the entire month of April working catering for the one of the country’s largest music festivals conveniently located in southern California, Coachella.
 Nice.